GoDaddy is a domain register and web hosting company. It was founded in 1997 and has its headquarters in Arizona.

 While this works, it doesn't feel nearly as natural as editors which allow you to manipulate content more directly.
 With 1&1 Website Builder, for instance, just moving your mouse cursor over an image or text box highlights its border for speed resizing, and you can click inside a text box to begin editing its contents right away.
 Here you're forever switching your attention between the page and the sidebar, which becomes distracting over time.

 As the initial site is extremely basic, you'll probably want to begin by making some major edits.
 You might start with choosing a new theme, a combination of font and color scheme.
-There are only eight of these bundled with the service, but they look very different and it's easy to create your own.
+There are twenty different themes included with the service.
+They all look very different and it's easy to create your own.

 GoDaddy's business-oriented sections are the clear highlights.
 The ability to build a mailing list, take appointments and integrate iCal-compatible calendars may be essential for some business sites, and GoDaddy makes it easy to add these and set them up.